ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Machine Learning Models: Random Forest Classifier for user behaviour prediction based on sentiment, ideology and health conditions
 * Social Network Analysis: Erdős–Rényi model for generating random social networks

-## Industry Use Cases
-* Social Media Platforms: Social media platforms or podcast platforms may use this model to better understand content virality and sentiment-driven user behaviour, enhancing content recommendation systems.
-* Behavioural Insights: By studying the influence of ideology and chronic health conditions on information dissemination, this work can assist in targeted marketing, health campaigns or consumer behaviour analysis.
-* Public Health Systems: This model serves as an innovative tool for understanding information diffusion and social contagion in public health systems, particularly in the context of health misinformation or chronic disease management.
-* Real-Time Decision-Making: Organisations like Microsoft and Google can integrate this model into real-time analytics for digital health platforms, recommendation engines and user behaviour prediction.

 ## Future Work
 As chronic illness care shifts from institutions to home and community-based services (HCBS), a major research question emerges: How might decentralised platforms like Airbnb be leveraged or regulated to expand access to care for people living in temporary or unstable housing?